-12.2 Alcohol and Drug Abuse (see also the Policy on Drugs and Alcohol)
+11.2 Alcohol and Drug Abuse (also see the Drugs and Alcohol at Work Policy)

 Staff attending work while under the influence of alcohol or drugs creates an unprofessional image of the school and increases the risk of accidents both to themselves and to colleagues.
 To minimise the probability of accidents from alcohol or drug abuse, staff whose judgment is impaired will be excluded from work and will be subject to disciplinary procedures.